ddttom/ai-with-mac/scripts/confidence-README.md

 2. **Uncertainty detection**: Finding parts of responses that may need human verification
 3. **Model behavior analysis**: Understanding how the model decides between different options
 4. **Quality control**: Setting thresholds for acceptable confidence levels in production systems
+5. **Meaning-focused evaluation**: Distinguishing between confidence in structural elements (stop words, punctuation) and confidence in key concepts

+## The Challenge - Misleading Overall Confidence

+Overall confidence scores can be misleading.
+LLMs often show high confidence in grammatical structure, common words, and punctuation, which can mask uncertainty in the meaningful, content-bearing terms that actually convey information.

+Our tool addresses this by:

+- Filtering out stop words and punctuation to focus on meaning-bearing tokens
+- Identifying tokens with confidence below a customizable threshold
+- Showing alternative tokens the model considered
+- Providing both the original response and a version with stop words removed

 ## How It Works

 The script:

-1. Sends a query to OpenAI's API with logprobs enabled
+1. Sends a query to OpenAI's API with logprobs and top alternatives enabled
 2. Extracts token-by-token confidence scores
+3. Filters out common stop words and punctuation to focus on meaningful content
+4. Identifies low-confidence key concepts (below customizable threshold)
+5. Shows alternative tokens the model considered for each low-confidence token
-3. Calculates overall confidence metrics
+6. Calculates overall confidence based on these key concepts
-4. Provides a human-readable confidence assessment
+7. Provides the final answer both with and without stop words

 ## Requirements